-This functionality implements FPT_TUD_EXT.1.
+This functionality implements FPT TUD EXT.1.

-7.5.4 Time Source
+7.6.4 Time Source

-The TOE provides reliable time stamps for its own use, in particular in audit records and other timesensitive security functionality.
+The TOE provides reliable time stamps for its own use, in particular in audit records and other time-sensitive security functionality.
 The TOE is an appliance that includes a hardware-based clock and the TOE's operating system makes the real-time clock available through a mcpd-maintained time stamp.
-The TOE uses NTP to set and synchronize the hardware-based clock.
+Administrators have the ability to set the hardware-based clock.